Generative Distribution Embeddings: Lifting autoencoders to the space of distributions for multiscale representation learning: From labels to distributions

 \section{From labels to distributions}

+In the previous section, we focused on a simple motivating example where we have patients and their associated single-cell data.
+In that setting, the multiscale nature is clear and it is straightforward to define a metadistribution (in other words, how to group samples into sets).
+In many datasets, a natural hierarchy is not as clear: for example, DNA sequences and expression labels are not multiscale in the same sense as our motivating example.

-In many real-world cases, we observe a dataset \( D = \{(x_k, y_k)\}_{k=1}^N \) rather than sets drawn from $Q$.
-To apply our framework, we group data points into sets $\{x_{ij}\}_{j=1}^m$ whose empirical distributions $P_{i,m}$ approximate draws from $Q$.
-The grouping should reflect prior knowledge about the structure of the label space $\mathcal{Y}$ and enables us to shape the GDE latent space for downstream applications (see Sec. \ref{sec:theory}).
+Here we illustrate how to set up the distribution learning problem in a more general framework based on a dataset of unit-level outcomes associated with labels \( D = \{(x_k, y_k)\}_{k=1}^N \) rather than sets drawn from $Q$.
+We will show how to group data points into sets $\{x_{ij}\}_{j=1}^m$ whose empirical distributions $P_{i,m}$ approximate draws from $Q$.
+The grouping reflects the structure of the label space $\mathcal{Y}$ and enables us to shape the GDE latent space for downstream applications (see Sec. \ref{sec:theory}).

-When $\mathcal{Y}$ is discrete, we can form sets by grouping datapoints with the same label (e.g., MNIST digits, cells by clone identity in Sec. \ref{sec:lt}, cell transcriptomes by perturbation in Sec. \ref{sec:pert}, or epigenetic samples by tissue in Sec. \ref{sec:methyl}).
+When $\mathcal{Y}$ is discrete, we can form sets by grouping datapoints with the same label (e.g., our motivating patient example further explored in Sec. \ref{sec:patient}, cells by clone identity in Sec. \ref{sec:lt}, cell transcriptomes by perturbation in Sec. \ref{sec:pert}, or epigenetic samples by tissue in Sec. \ref{sec:methyl}).
 If there is some semantic similarity between discrete labels we can define sets proportional to those similarity metrics, paralleling contrastive learning, where labels define semantic neighborhoods.

 When $\mathcal{Y}$ is continuous or structured (e.g. spatial coordinates for the $x_{ij}$ as in Sec. \ref{sec:ops} or temporal in the viral protein sequences in Sec. \ref{sec:viral}), we can use a similarity kernel to sample points near a target $y_i^*$: \( w_{ik} = \exp(-d(y_k, y_i^*)^2/(2\sigma^2)), \) defining a probabilistic neighborhood in the label space, enforcing the consideration of the local structure.